Budding bakers are using flower power to create cakes that look as good as they taste.

 Spring is in the air and adding a little flower power to cakes and cupcakes is the perfect way to celebrate the season.

-Edible flowers are an easy way to add beauty and flair to any dessert.
-Scroll through any baking board on Pinterest and pictures abound of cakes in bloom with spectacular flower decorations.
-At We Take The Cake, our pink rose chocolate layer cake is a best-selling way for customers to brighten the day of someone they love.
+Edible flower cake decorations are an easy way to add beauty and flair to any dessert.
+Scroll through any baking board on Pinterest and pictures abound of cakes in bloom with spectacular floral cake decorations.
+At We Take The Cake, our pink rosette chocolate cake is a best-selling way for customers to brighten the day of someone they love.

 - Roll the chocolate out.
 It can tear easily, so it’s wise to dust your hands and work surfaces with cornstarch to stop it from sticking.